inktrap/studyriffic/README.md

 # Done

 ~~~
+ x scale description in quotes (or different styling?)
  x remove important! exclamation mark
  x remove numbers or change scale and include numbers
  x typo in Alex and Bill: "both of their ratings"